-The Federal Reserve's June 12 proposal of rules implementing Basel
+The Federal Reserve's June 12 proposal of rules implementing

-framework.
+global capital framework.
 But the rules create a dubious future

 for US banks regarding Tier 1 contingent convertible capital

 problems for small banks.

-The announcement came almost 18 months after the Basel III framework
+The announcement came almost 18 months after the Basel III

-Directive IV (CRD VI).
+Capital Requirements Directive IV (CRD VI).

 US implementation of Basel III was expected as early as a

 New York partners expressed concern that the latest accord

 implemented in the country.
 But last month's release was